JunghwanRo/log/README.md

 # To be DONE

+Improve Buoyancy. \
 Check Added mass sim dt. \
-Check the data acquisition and visualization. \
-Improve Buoyancy. \
 Apply surface tension. \
 Download all interesting lectures from ETHZ-robotics. \
 How to handle the mass change of the water tank. \
-How to print. \
 Implement Coriolis. \
 Try ANSYS Fluent. \
 Update the exact force applying points. \